Spinal Cord Tumor Survivor Shares Tips to Prepare and Recover from Surgery

 , by Lee, Spinal Cord Tumor Survivor

 Lee was shocked to learn he had a tumor in his spinal cord that required surgery.
-He shares how he found the right neurosurgeon, prepared and recovered fully from surgery, and now wants to help others.
+He shares how he found the right neurosurgeon, prepared for surgery, and recovered fully.

 In August of 2018, I had numbness in my right leg and felt a stabbing pain in my hip.
 I saw a private surgeon and began physical therapy.
-A couple months later, with the pain still lingering, I met with a local surgeon who ordered a stat MRI.
+A couple months later, with the pain still lingering, I met with a local surgeon who ordered a magnetic resonance imaging (MRI) scan.

-A week later, I met with neurosurgeon John Heiss, M.D. and his clinical team, of the National Institute of Neurological Disorders and Strokes (NINDS) at the NIH Clinical Center.
-They are wonderful people who were kind and knowledgeable to me and my support network – my husband, Randy, and friends – during our visit.
-Dr. Heiss explained the potential risks, but it looked seemed the surgery would work.
+A week later, I met with neurosurgeon, John Heiss, M.D., and his clinical team at the National Institute of Neurological Disorders and Strokes (NINDS) at NIH.
+They are wonderful people who were kind and knowledgeable to both me and my support network—my husband, Randy, and friends—during our visit.
+Dr. Heiss explained the potential risks, but it seemed the surgery would work.

 Preparing for Surgery